-Corona-Help.UK is a website based, anonymous chatbot, which asks users questions about their experience with coronavirus.
+The Corona-Help.UK chatbot asks users questions about their experience with coronavirus.
 The data can be downloaded by medical researchers and decision makers to help them understand how coronavirus might be spreading around the country and how to manage it.
 By encouraging as many people as possible to view and complete the survey, we had the opportunity to play a crucial part in the fight against coronavirus.

 To date we have helped push the survey out to over 1.62million people and sent 52k people to the chatbot, with an average CPA of just £0.05.